svitlana-outsampler/ITS_ICML2025/README.md

 ## Training the model

 First convert the dataset to a format that can be used by the training script.
-This is done by the script `convert.py` that creates a single file `test_jsonl.jsonl` containing 50 pairs of reference prompt/answers.
+This is done by the script `convert.py` that creates a single file `test_jsonl.jsonl` containing 50 (or more) pairs of reference prompt/answers.

 The training can last a couple of hours.
 For this it is necessary to launch it batch mode.
 This is done by connecting to the server `gaya.math.unistra.fr`.
-Go the installation directory of `llm_ts` and type
+Go to the installation directory of `llm_ts` and type

 ```bash